who-is-he18/Finance-Tracker/README.md

 ## Contact
 For questions or support, contact:

-- Email: your-email@example.com
+- Email: waiganjogeoffrey2005@gmail.com
-- GitHub: your-username
+- GitHub: who-is-he 18

 Thank you for using PENNYWISE!
 Manage your finances wisely and effectively. 😊 ```